CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

 query after each call to check for successful completion of the column physics package.

 All column physics public interfaces and public data are defined in the **icepack_intfc.F90** file.
-Internal column physics settings should all be accessible thru interfaces.
+Internal column physics settings should all be accessible through interfaces.
 The internal constants, parameters, and tracer settings have init (set), query (get), and write interfaces that provides access to internal column physics settings.
-The host model should not have to use "use" statements to access any of the column physics data outside of what is provided thru the icepack_intfc module.
+The host model should not have to use "use" statements to access any of the column physics data outside of what is provided through the icepack_intfc module.
 The public column physics interfaces use optional arguments where it makes sense and there is an ongoing effort to make more of the interfaces support keyword=value arguments for clarity and backwards compatibility.